proemergotech/docker-kibana-plugin-base/README.md

 # this must match kibana.version in package.json
 ARG KIBANA_VERSION
-# this must match the repository name
+# this must match the root directory name of the plugin
 ARG PLUGIN_NAME=<YOUR PROJECT NAME>
 # this must match version in package.json
 ARG PLUGIN_VERSION=<YOUR PROJECT VERSION>